cwellsarnold/cwellsarnold.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-UCLA Departments of Radiology, Pathology, Bioengineering, and Electrical & Computer Engineering
+subtitle: UCLA Departments of Radiology, Pathology, Bioengineering, and Electrical & Computer Engineering

 profile:
   align: right